catgriffin85/pp4-serenity-escape-spa/README.md

 ## Conclusion

 In conclusion, creating this project has been an incredibly rewarding journey.
-Over the course of nearly 62 hours, I dedicated myself to creating a functional and engaging website.
+Over the course of nearly 65 hours, I dedicated myself to creating a functional and engaging website.
 While it was challenging at times, each obstacle presented an opportunity to learn and grow.
 From deepening my understanding of django and python to improving my problem-solving skills, this project has been a fantastic learning experience.
-I truly enjoyed project and am proud of the outcome.
+I truly enjoyed this project and am proud of the outcome.